-- 299 Q: I work for a school board.
-One of the children on my caseload is in foster care.
-Who do I need to - obtain informed consent for service from?
-Can the foster parent provide consent in this situation?
-Do I - need to contact the child's caseworker for consent? - A: Typically for children in foster or kinship care, a Director under the Child, Youth, and Family - Enhancement Act will delegate responsibility to the child's foster or kinship parent through a - 'Delegation of Powers and Duties to a Child Care Giver'.
-This written, legal documentation is executed by - the child's caseworker and allows the foster or kinship parent to make some daily decisions for the child - and will include a checklist of duties for which the foster or kinship parent is responsible.
-This delegation - typically includes decision-making authority to provide consent for 'ordinary medical or dental care', - which would include SLP or audiology services. - However, depending on the type of custody agreement or order that is put into place for the child, the - child's biological parent may retain decision-making authority, and therefore must be consulted to - obtain permission to proceed with service delivery. - When making the determination about who to obtain informed consent for service from for a child in - care, the healthcare provider should find out from the child's foster or kinship caregiver who is the - authorized decision maker for the child.
-The provider may also wish to request a copy of the delegation - order for the child's file.
-In situations where the foster or kindship parent or the healthcare provider are - unsure about who has legal authority to consent for service for the child, the provider should contact - the child's caseworker to determine this.
+Typically for children in foster or kinship care, a Director under the Child, Youth, and Family Enhancement Act will delegate responsibility to the child's foster or kinship parent through a 'Delegation of Powers and Duties to a Child Care Giver'.
+This written, legal documentation is executed by the child's caseworker and allows the foster or kinship parent to make some daily decisions for the child and will include a checklist of duties for which the foster or kinship parent is responsible.
+This delegation typically includes decision-making authority to provide consent for 'ordinary medical or dental care', which would include SLP or audiology services.

+However, depending on the type of custody agreement or order that is put into place for the child, the child's biological parent may retain decision-making authority, and therefore must be consulted to obtain permission to proceed with service delivery.

+Whenever the foster or kindship parent or the healthcare provider are unsure about who has legal authority to consent for service for the child, the provider should request a copy of the delegation order for the child's file and ask the person who has the delegation of powers to inform of any future changes.